3ricsonn/PyDFCat/README.md

 To uninstall PyDFCat with its dependencies, follow these steps:

 1. Uninstall the installed dependencies.

    ```
    pip uninstall -r requirements.txt
    ```

-2. Further you can delete the downloaded files
+2. Further, you can delete the downloaded files

 ## Contact